Ramanathan20032/Netflix-GPT/README.md

 - Make an API call for playing video on banner and store it in redux
 - embedded the youtube with the corresponding key

-- Integrated details API to get the info of the movie with dynamic movieID
+- Integrated details API to get the info of the Movie || TV with dynamic movieID
+- directed to the corresponding details page of the Movie and Tv
+- with in the details page, handle the ui with available data
+- routed the cast and crew data rendered from the available data from the details api
+- routed the recommendation and similiar movies with the corresponding movies || tv series with lazy loading

+- Categories Listing for Movie && TV from genere API